Modena

 Tortellini in Panna

-You can see that tortellini are super small, and are the typical stuffed pasta of Modena Italy.
-Typically served with broth today are also served in a thick and rich creamy sauce (Panna).
+You can see that tortellini are super small and are the typical stuffed pasta of Modena.
+Typically served with broth, today is also served in a thick and rich creamy sauce (Panna).
 A must-try when visiting the area.

 Modena’s typical wine is Lambrusco.
-Indeed, this is a sparkling red wine, ideal with the rich food of the area.
-Indeed, there are two main kinds of Lambrusco:
+This sparkling red wine is ideal for pairing with the rich food of the area.
+There are two main kinds of Lambrusco:

 • Lambrusco di Sorbara: produced north of the city, and this kind is lighter in color, almost a rosé, tangy and dry.